 Note: Some of these options are available only for Windows

-Desktop Central provides a web-based access to the remote computers.
-This means that a remote connection can be established from anywhere and does not require client software to be installed in order to access remote desktops.
-The administrators can also establish connection through a VPN to take control of a remote desktop.
+Desktop Central provides a web-based connection to the remote computers.
+This means that a remote connection can be established from anywhere and it does not require any additional client software to be installed other than the Desktop Central agent.
+Desktop Central also lets you connect to remote computers through mobile phones and tablets.

 Desktop Central allows you to remotely access desktops and transfer files between them.
-The Remote Desktop Sharing mechanism supports remote login to any desktop in your network by any user account that has Remote Control privileges.
-Files can be transferred across domains and workgroup machines via the Active-X Viewer and Java viewers.
-And the entire process is Fast, Reliable, and Secure.
+The remote desktop sharing mechanism supports remote login to any desktop on the network that has remote control privileges.
+Files are transferred across domains and workgroup using the Active-X Viewer and Java viewers, making the entire process fast, reliable, and secure.

-Remote recording feature of Desktop Central promises better security, and it is highly useful for audit purpose.
-Administrators can view the recorded remote sessions, to monitor the activities during the remote sessions which ensures data security.
-Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance etc,. can use this feature to ensure that they meet the compliance standards.
+Remote recording feature of Desktop Central ensures better security and is useful for auditing purposes.
+Administrators can view the recorded remote sessions to monitor the session activities and ensure data security.
+These recorded sessions can also be downloaded by prompting user for authentication.
+This ensures that the information is under careful supervision and provides rock solid security.
+Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance, can use this feature to ensure that they meet the compliance standards.

-The free edition of Desktop Central offers remote desktop sharing functionality, which can be used to manage up to 25 desktops.
+The free edition of Desktop Central offers remote desktop sharing for up to 25 desktops.